Robert C. Bauer, PhD

 - Assistant Professor of Medical Sciences (in Medicine)

 Dr. Robert C. Bauer attended Columbia University for his undergraduate studies in Biological Sciences, during which time he worked at Columbia University Medical Center studying the genetics of rare forms of inherited alopecia.
-Afterwards, he returned to Philadelphia to pursue a PhD in Genetics and Gene Regulation from the University of Pennsylvania, where his doctoral research centered on genetic modifiers of the pediatric liver disorder Alagille Syndrome.
+Afterwards, he obtained a PhD in Genetics and Gene Regulation from the University of Pennsylvania, where his doctoral research centered on genetic modifiers of the pediatric liver disorder Alagille Syndrome.
 For his postdoctoral fellowship, Dr. Bauer remained at the University of Pennsylvania to perform functional validation of novel genes implicated by human genetics in the regulation of plasma lipids, atherosclerosis, and cardiovascular disease.
 Through this work, Dr. Bauer elucidated the molecular mechanism through which the pseudokinase Tribbles-1 regulates hepatic lipid production and steatosis while also influencing plasma cholesterol and triglyceride levels.
 Dr. Bauer also published the first in vivo validation of a role for the metalloprotease ADAMTS7 in the development of atherosclerosis, showing that ADAMTS7 activity promotes atherogenesis in mice, which in turn informs therapeutic strategies for targeting this novel gene.

 Dr. Bauer can be reached at email@example.com.